herbertfreeze/QSS/_sources/docs/index.md

 ## Goals

-After completing this course, students will be able to do the following in Python:
+The goal of this course is for students to become the best data scientists at working with social data.
+Students will be able to do the following in Python:

+* Work with and visualize various data structures, in particular DataFrames
 * Write effective and well-documented user-defined functions
-* Work with and visualize various data structures, like lists and DataFrames
-* Manipulate a variety of data, including flat files and text data
-* Write API queries to systematically access and custom-build web-based databases
+* Write API queries to access and custom-build databases
-* Train and apply supervised machine learning algorithms
+* Articulate research questions and answer them through cross-sectional analysis or regression
 * Write SQL queries to pull, aggregate, and summarize data stored in database tables